Puppy Not Peeing Outside: What to Do and How to Teach?

 To address this behavior, consider the following:

-Neutering may help reduce territorial marking, but it may not resolve the issue if other animals are entering your home.
+Neutering may help reduce territorial marking, but it may not resolve the issue if other animals enter your home.

 Incontinence

 This is rarely a puppy issue, but it’s still best to be aware of it.
-The most obvious symptom is dribbling urine when the puppy is relaxed (lying or even sleeping), while walking, or after urinating.
+The most apparent symptom is dribbling urine when the puppy is relaxed (lying or sleeping), walking, or urinating.

 To manage, consider these tips to ensure your pet’s comfort until a vet can be involved: